 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Mariette is from Rwanda.
+She has 5 children.
 She needs a loan of $250 Purchasing more drinks to sell.

 Mariette is 45 years old and married with 5 children between the ages of 15 and 24 years old.
 Mariette and her family live in Nyaruguru, a region of Gikongoro situated in the southern province of Rwanda.
 Here, Mariette has been selling drinks made into sorghum and soda for almost 27 years.